ezzing/3DLayout-documentation/README.md

 ### getLayout

-Returns the information of a layout related to the given id
+Returns the information of a layout related to the given
+    id

-    Ezzing3DApi.getLayout(id, function(err, layoutData) {
+    Ezzing3DClient.getLayout(layoutId, function(err, layoutData, container) {
         if (err) throw err;
         console.log(layoutData);
     });